AUTHORIZED ENTRY PORTS

 These nationalities can enter and stay 90 days (in any period of 180 days) without visa:

-EU residents, Albania (e-passport only), Andorra, Antigua & Barbuda, Argentina, Australia, Bahamas, Barbados, Bolivia, Bosnia (e-passport only), Brazil, British National (overseas), British overseas citizen, British Subject, Brunei, Canada, Chile, Columbia, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Hong Kong, Israel, Japan, Kiribati, Macao, Macedonia (e-passport only), Malaysia, Marshall islands, Mauritius, Mexico, Micronesia, Montenegro (e-passport only), Nauru, New Zealand, Nicaragua, Northern Mariana, Palau, Panama, Paraguay, St Lucia, St Kitts & Nevis, St Vincent & Grenadines, Samoa, San Marino, Serbia (e-passport only), Seychelles, Singapore, Solomon islands, South Korea, Taiwan (with ID car number), Timor Leste, Tonga, Trinidad & Tobago, Tuvalu, United Arab Emirates, Uruguay, USA, Vanuatu, Vatican, Venezuela.
+EU residents, Albania (e-passport only), Andorra, Antigua & Barbuda, Argentina, Australia, Bahamas, Barbados, Bolivia, Bosnia (e-passport only), Brazil, British National (overseas), British overseas citizen, British Subject, Brunei, Canada, Chile, Columbia, Costa Rica, Dominica, El Salvador, Grenada, Guatemala, Honduras, Hong Kong, Israel, Japan, Kiribati, Macao, Macedonia (e-passport only), Malaysia, Marshall islands, Mauritius, Mexico, Micronesia, Montenegro (e-passport only), Nauru, New Zealand, Nicaragua, Northern Mariana, Palau, Panama, Paraguay, Peru, St Lucia, St Kitts & Nevis, St Vincent & Grenadines, Samoa, San Marino, Serbia (e-passport only), Seychelles, Singapore, Solomon islands, South Korea, Taiwan (with ID car number), Timor Leste, Tonga, Trinidad & Tobago, Tuvalu, United Arab Emirates, Uruguay, USA, Vanuatu, Vatican, Venezuela.

 These nationalities can enter and stay 90 days (in any period of 180 days) with a Schengen multiple entry visa valid for a minimum of six months and issued by a French consulate.
 Schengen visas for other nationalities are not valid in Tahiti.

 Bahrain, Byelorussia, China, India, Kuwait, Oman, Qatar, Russia, South Africa, Ukraine.